wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 Then all a new working developer needs to do is, on a pre-configured laptop, make a change and do a git <a href="#SignTag">tag</a> or <a href="#SignCommits">add and commit with a tag</a>, then <a href="#Push">push</a>.

+<a name="GitHubEmail"></a>

+### Email address in GitHub

+   We want to configure GitHub to use your primary email in the form such as:

+   <tt><strong>john_doe+github@gmail.com</strong></tt>

+   The extra "+github" confuses simple attempts.

+1. Be at a browser profile you want to use.
+(I click on my avatar on Chrome to setup a profile for each email address I use - one for personal Gmail, another for work)

+1. In your browser, open a new tab to view your GitHub Profile Email page:

+   <a target="_blank" href="https://github.com/settings/emails">https://github.com/settings/emails</a>

+1. If your primary email does not have "+github", type your address with the extra "+github" in the <tt>Add email address</tt> field, then click "Add".

+1. For "Primary email address", select your "+github" email.

+   <strong>IMPORTANT PROTIP: The email specified to GPG should match that reply email in GitHub.</strong>

 <a name="install_gpg-suite"></a>

 ### Install on macOS GUI app GPG-Suite